If your video looks at all blurry, just increase your quality using the gear icon at the bottom right of the video.

 You'll see that one line reflects the balance of your original base while the other takes into account the changes made in the scenario layer.
 This allows you to easily see the impact of the changes you are making.

-Should you not wish to remove the base value from appearing in the layer click into the cell and enter a budget of 0.
+Should you wish to remove any of the base budgets from appearing in the layer, simply click into the budget and untick the 'include this budget in scenario' option.

 If you ever need to remove an entire scenario layer find out how here.